albertjuhe/annotator_view/README.md

             $('body').annotator().annotator('addPlugin', 'visorAnotacions');});
   </script>
 ```
+##Usage

+The annotations that you create are displayed in the panel.
+You can delete an anotation, you can acces at the point of text that has been anotated, open and annotation, close an annotation, toggle the panel, scroll it if there are several annotations and a little label where you can view how many annotations are currently.

 ##Development

 The view annoator plugin, use the property categorize, to change the annotation color category (default value highligth, defined in the css), and an order property to sort the annotations in the panel.